1587/speaking-exam/00-part2.md

 ```
 The picture is taken in a clothing store.
 There three people in this picture.

-On the left, a woman with a blue T-shirt is trying on clothes.
+On the left, a woman in a blue T-shirt is trying on clothes.
-Another woman is looking at her.
-There is a man behind them.
+while Another woman is looking at her. and There is a man behind them.

-On the right, we can see a pair of metal [ˈmetəl] artworks,
-and there are many goods on the shelves
+On the right, we can see two metal [ˈmetəl] artworks and many goods on the shelves
 ```